NCommander/dnscatcher/doc/technical_overview.md

 DNSCatcher should be deployed on it's own IPv4 and IPv6 address.

 ### X.509 Encoded KSK
 An important note with the operation of DNSCatcher is that since it is a centralized service providing authentication, it is vulnerable to malicious operators providing false assurances or misleading data to clients.
-This problem is inhertiant to any type of trust authority and thus Catcher's approach is to ensure that server operators are verified to say whom they are.
+This problem is inherent to any type of trust authority and thus Catcher's approach is to ensure that server operators are verified to say whom they are.
 Identication services offered by CAs are used to attest the ownership of a given private key.

 At it's core, both DNSSEC and TLS can make use of RSA2048 key pairs, abiet it with different encodings.
 This is also true of elliptic-curve cryptography pairs, but as EC-DNSSEC is not well supported as of yet, this feature is deferred for now.